rickellis/Arch-Linux-Install-Guide/README.md

     $   dd if=/dev/urandom of=/dev/sd* status=progress

-Or if you're paranoid (and have a day or two to wait) you can use a multi-pass tool like shred.
+Or if you're paranoid (and have a couple days to wait) you can use a multi-pass tool like shred.

     $   shred -vfz -n 3 /dev/sd*